logo

 applies a 5.1 eV scissor in order to open the LDA gap.

 Here we are doing a BSE calculation including both exchange and correlation terms in the the resonant part, while the coupling part is set to zero.
+Still the resonant and anti-resonant parts are mixed using a causal receipe.
 This makes the BSE Hermitian, therefore the standard Haydock approach can be used.

 % BSEBands